A guide to making sure you get the right cover every time

 - Consider staying at new hotels, as their initial rates are often discounted.

 - Opt for an accommodation-only booking and eat out for meals to save money on breakfasts and dinners.
+Conversely, take full advantage of meal-inclusive accommodation deals by eating at the hotel.

 - Always ask if there’s a room upgrade available when you arrive at a hotel, because you’ll never know if you don’t ask.